natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-24-at-most-sharing-a-pudding.md

 description: As the French grapple with economic challenges, their beloved tradition of lengthy business lunches is at risk, illustrating a cultural shift that echoes across the channel.
 "It is seen as the mark of civilised eating, distinguishing well-fed French workers from the English who wolf prawn sandwiches at their desks..."
 emoji: 🍽️
 tags:
-  - 🍽️ meals
-  - 💼 economy
   - 🇫🇷 France
+  - 🌍 Culture
+  - 🍽️ Hospitality
+  - 💰 Commerce
+  - 📉 Economics
 haiku: |
   Savory banquets fade,
   Economic shift demands,